 This is the first line of text in your email.
 The preheader serves as a secondary subject line and gives your readers more motivation to open your email.
 It’s powerful because it shows up right after the subject line in the inbox — use it to build momentum by previewing what the rest of the email will contain.

-Almost all email browsers “turn off” images by default, hence, our pretty pictures don’t initially render until the reader clicks the “display images” link.
+Almost all email browsers “turn of”” images by default; hence, your pretty pictures probably don’t initially render until the reader clicks the “display images” link.
 When an image isn’t displayed, alt text is the copy that shows up instead of your image.
-Instead of your alt text reading something like, dogfood.jpg, (if you don’t actively change your alt text, it’ll use the name of your image), you can change it to reflect not only what the image is, but the action you want taken, like: Save 25% on Dog Food, or Win Free Dog Food for a Year!
-This is way more action-oriented and will get you more click-throughs.
-To learn more about alt text check out this post.
+If you don’t actively change your alt text, it’ll use the name of your image.
+Instead of your alt text reading something like, dogfood.jpg, change it to reflect not only what the image is, but the action you want taken, like: “Save 25% on Dog Food.”
+This is more action-oriented and will get you more clickthroughs.

-© 2012, Contributing Author.
+© 2018, Contributing Author.
 All rights reserved.